ansys/magnet-segmentation-toolkit/examples/index.rst

 Examples
 ========
-End-to-end examples show how you can use the Magnet Segmentation Toolkit.
+End-to-end examples show how you can use the Magnet Segmentation ToolkitBackend.

 .. nbgallery::